Working with SI-units¶

 200 kPa

 There are several useful numpy methods to create arrays.
-Most of them can be simply multiplied by units to convert them to SIArray
+Most of them can be simply multiplied by units to convert them to SIObject

 objects.
 Some of these functions, such as linspace